Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms

 For a fair comparison with RSS-assisted terrestrial communications, we investigate here the link budget analysis for RSS-enabled aerial platforms with realistic 3GPP channel models.
-In what follows, given that platforms operate at different altitudes and thus may experience different attenuation phenomena, we study separately the link budget for RSS-equipped UAV, and for RSS-equipped HAPS or LEO satellite.
+In what follows, given that platforms operate at different altitudes and thus may experience different attenuation phenomena, we study the link budget for RSS-assisted UAVs separately from RSS-equipped HAPS nodes and LEO satellites.

-\begin{itemize} \item \textbf{The UAV-based Model:} \end{itemize}
+\begin{itemize} \item \textbf{The UAV-Based Model:} \end{itemize}

-The RSS-enabled UAV is envisioned to cooperate with terrestrial BSs to support terrestrial users.
-It can tackle the coverage holes problem or increase the capacity of terrestrial users by reflecting the BSs' signals towards users \cite{alfattani2020aerial}.
+RSS-enabled UAVs are envisioned to cooperate with terrestrial BSs to support terrestrial users.
+They can tackle coverage gaps or increase the capacity of terrestrial users by reflecting the BSs' signals towards users \cite{alfattani2020aerial}.
 In such context, it is acceptable to consider the 3GPP channel model between terrestrial BSs and UAVs \cite{3gpp2017enhanced}.
-Due to the relatively low altitude of UAVs, the latter are generally assumed in full LoS conditions.
-Consequently, the path-loss in rural and urban environments\footnote{In contrast to RSS-assisted terrestrial communications where RSS deployment is expected to be concentrated in urban areas, RSS-equipped aerial platforms have the necessary flexibility to be utilized in both urban and rural areas.} can be given by \cite[Table B-2]{3gpp2017enhanced}
+Due to the relatively low altitude of UAVs, the latter are generally assumed to have full LoS conditions.
+Consequently, the path loss in rural and urban environments\footnote{In contrast to RSS-assisted terrestrial communications, where RSS deployment is expected to be concentrated in urban areas, RSS-equipped aerial platforms have the flexibility needed for both urban and rural areas.} can be given by \cite[Table B-2]{3gpp2017enhanced}

 and